-In today’s ever-changing and increasingly competitive world, robust commercial agreements give owners of new businesses protection and certainty when dealing with customers and suppliers.
-FSP’s commercial team helps new businesses ensure they are properly protected through the use of clear and understandable contracts and provides other day to day business advice – for example on data protection, trademarks and other IP issues.
+In today’s ever-changing and increasingly competitive world, robust commercial agreements are crucial in giving owners of new businesses protection and certainty when dealing with customers and suppliers.
+FSP’s Commercial and Technology/IP team helps new businesses ensure they are properly protected through the use of clear and understandable contracts and provides business advice on other key areas – for example on data protection and IP issues, such as trade marks.

 Ideally yes – because if you trade with an unregistered trade mark there is an increased risk that another business will start using the same trade mark and might even register it themselves, possibly preventing you from using it and benefitting from the goodwill you have built up in your brand.
 Registering your trademarks should actively discourage third parties from using them without your authorisation and should make it easier for you to take action if they do.